 - server: This system is responsible for listening for connections as well as receiving data and sending data back.

-- storage: All logic pertaining to how data is stored in the database is handeled here.
+- storage: All logic pertaining to how data is stored in the database is handled here.

 Object

-An object is an item stored in CrabDB for now the following types that I want CrabDB to support are as follows:
+An object is an item stored in CrabDB.
+For now, the following types that I want CrabDB to support are as follows:

 - String (known as Text in CrabDB)